yoniker/PokerVault/GTO/Board 2 - Kh 8s 7s as BB vs BU.md

 ## River

-Flop X/X, Turn Kd X/X river Qh BB leads B50, BU Raises R100, Q8s is the "nut bluff" eg the only hand with any significant raise as a bluff frequency
+Flop X/X, Turn Kd X/X river Qh BB leads B50, BU Raises R100, Q8s is the "nut bluff" of BB eg the only hand with any significant raise as a bluff frequency

 Flop X/X Turn 2h B73/C, River Qh, as BB,sets bet pure for value, and lower spades bet pure as a bluff (many other hand types i didnt mention)